8 Smart Ways to Create a Pantry in Even the Tiniest Kitchen

 Download the same labels: Farmhouse Kitchen Pantry Labels from The Elli Blog

 I am dying to do this in my kitchen: Open up the wall and build some shallow cabinets between the studs.
 Julie, from Live from Julie’s House, added hanging doors, which means she doesn’t even need clearance space to swing them open!

 See how she did it: Pantry Between the Studs at Live from Julie’s House

 3. Use your wall.

-If you have a wall, you can have a pantry!
-This pegboard we made for Kitchn is total proof.
+If you have a wall, you can have amazing pantry organization!
+This sturdy pegboard we made for Kitchn is total proof.
 The best part?
-It's 100 percent customizable so you can set it up with as many shelves or baskets as you need.
+It’s 100 percent customizable so you can set it up with as many shelves or baskets as you need.

 Read more: Use a Pegboard as a Pantry